 In addition to safety, the researchers also examined biological markers in the blood and cerebral spinal fluid as well as cognitive, motor and non-motor improvement.
 They found significant signs that nilotinib may provide benefit for patients with these neurodegenerative diseases.

-“These results need to be viewed with caution and further validated in larger placebo controlled trials, because this study was small, the patients were very different from each other, and there was no placebo,” says the study’s senior investigator, Charbel Moussa, MB, PhD, scientific and clinical research director of the GUMC Translational Neurotherapeutics Program (pictured right).
+“These results need to be viewed with caution and further validated in larger placebo controlled trials, because this study was small, the patients were very different from each other, and there was no placebo,” says the study’s senior investigator, Charbel Moussa, MBBS, PhD, scientific and clinical research director of the GUMC Translational Neurotherapeutics Program (pictured right).

 Among the biomarker findings were that:

 - The level of the dopamine metabolite homovanillic acid — an indicator that dopamine is being produced — steadily doubled, even with the loss of most dopamine neurons.
 Most study participants were able to stop using, or reduce their use of, dopamine replacement therapies;

 - The level of the Parkinson's related oxidative stress marker DJ-1 — an indicator that dopamine-producing neurons are dying — was reduced more than 50 percent after niltonib treatment; and